 Brazil was named after brazilwood, which is a tree that once thrived along the Brazilian coast.
 It is the largest country in South America and the fifth largest nation in the world.
-Brazil is the only country in Latin America that speaks Portuguese, as it was a Portuguese colony while the other countries were colonised by Spain.
+Brazil is the only country in Latin America that speaks Portuguese, because it was colonised by the Portuguese.

 The Brazilian landscape is varied, but it is most well-known for its dense forests, including the Amazon, the world’s largest rainforest.
-There are also dry grasslands (called pampas), rugged hills, pine forests, sprawling wetlands, immense plateaus and a long coastal plain.
+There are also dry grasslands, rugged hills, pine forests, sprawling wetlands, immense plateaus and a long coastal plain.
 Brazil is the only country in the world that the equator and the Tropic of Capricorn running through it.

 Brazil has the greatest variety of animals of any country in the world.
 It is home to 600 mammal species, 1,500 fish species, 1,600 bird species and an amazing 100,000 different types of insects.
-Brazil’s jungles are home to most of its animal life, but many unique species also live in the pampas and semi-desert regions.
+Brazil’s jungles are home to most of its fauna, but many also live in the grasslands and semi-desert regions.

 Brazilian cuisine varies greatly by region, reflecting the country’s mix of native and immigrant populations.